harshita520/art_gallery/README.md

-tis is my first project of web development and i have created an Art Gallery Website
+this is my first project of web development and i have created an Art Gallery Website
 📖 Project Overview